Jay McDonagh: Quad City Steamwheelers

 McDonagh played for the Quad City Steamwheelers of the af2 in 2001.
 He played in 15 games, finishing with a quarterback rating of 131.9.
 He completed 303 of 424 pass attempts for 73 touchdowns and seven interceptions during the season.
 McDonagh averaged 254.8 passing yards per game and helped the team to their second championship by winning ArenaCup II.
 He threw for 280 yards and three touchdowns in the ArenaCup victory over the Richmond Speed.

 New Jersey/Las Vegas Gladiators

 McDonagh signed with the New Jersey Gladiators in November 2001.
 He played for the Gladiators from 2002 to 2003, recording 107 touchdowns on 6,357 passing yards.

 Colorado Crush

 McDonagh signed with the Colorado Crush in November 2003.
 He was released by the Crush on January 29, 2004.

 Columbus Destroyers

 McDonagh was signed by the Columbus Destroyers' practice squad on April 2, 2004.
 He was promoted to the active roster on April 6, 2004.

 Bologna Warriors

-McDonagh played for the Bologna Warriors in Italy during the 2005 season.
+McDonagh played for the Bologna Warriors in Italian Football League during the 2005 season.
 The Warriors advanced to the Italian Super Bowl but they lost to Bergamo Lions 42–14.